Endevr-Team/Endevr/README.md

 Chainlink:

-- Automate prize distribution
-- Verifiable random winners
-- Minimum USD donation amounts (price feed)
-- Chainlink keepers automate smart contract to distribute fund (automate checking smart contract)
+- Automate prize distribution: Endeavours can set a fixed time to release NFT’s once they reach their funding goal.
+Chainlink automation with Keepers helped us a lot with that.
+- Verifiable random winners.
+We were able to choose random winners on chain using the Chainlink VRF V2, which allows us to get many random values, which was perfect to  get many different random winners.
+Integration was also very easy.
+- Minimum USD donation amounts.
+We strongly believe that blockchain can be used to improve existing real-world projects.
+Enabling minimum USD donation amount is a common practice in current donation website and bringing this feature on chain makes Endvr a more approachable blockchain project.

 Artificial Intelligence: